joseguera/capstone-one-client/README.md

 This app is for two types of users: a visitor and a logged-in user

 ###### Landing/Home Page
-* as a visitor
+* As a visitor
-* I want to understand what I can do with this app (or sign up, or log in)
-* so I can decide if I want to use it
+* I want to understand what I can do with this app (or sign up, or log in) so I can decide if I want to use it

 ###### Login Page
 * As a returning register user
-* I want to enter my password and username to use this app,
-* So I can have access to my account.
+* I want to enter my password and username to use this app, so I can have access to my account.

-###### Sign Up
+###### Sign Up/Registration Page
 * As a visitor
-* I want to register to use this app
-* So I can create a personal account.
+* I want to register to use this app so I can create a personal account.

 ###### My Noms Page
 * As a logged-in user,
-* I want to be able to view the "My Noms" page of the app,
-* So I can decide if I want to create my own "noms" or edit and
-* delete existing ones.
+* I want to be able to view the "My Noms" page of the app, so I can decide if I want to create my own "noms" or edit and delete existing ones.

 ### 3. Functionality